How to Paint or Stain a Deck

 Learn how to paint or stain a deck with a sprayer this summer to achieve a long lasting finish.
 Make painting or staining the deck boards and railings easier with a Wagner Control Pro 130 airless sprayer.

 Your deck is an important feature of your home.
 Like any part of that investment, you need to protect it and keep it looking great.
 To do that, you can hire a deck staining service, or deck painting service to refinish it every couple of years, or you'll run the risk that you may have to replace the whole thing.
-The best option to maintaining it is doing it yourself by using an airless paint and stain sprayer like the Wagner Control Pro 130.
-While this DIY project focuses on spray staining a deck, you can follow the same steps for painting a deck, or using your Control Pro 130 as a wood sealer sprayer.
+A more economical option is maintaining yourself by using an airless stain sprayer.
+While this DIY project focuses on how to stain a deck, you can follow the same steps for painting a deck, in addition to using your Control Pro 130 to spray wood sealer.

 Prep Your Deck